Biblical narratives in the Quran: Sons of Adam

 Islamic miniature of Cain carrying his murdered brother, Abel, to hide his corpse from God from an illuminated manuscript version of Stories of the Prophets.

 In the Bible, Adam and Eve have two sons: the elder Cain, who is a farmer, and the younger Abel, a shepherd.
 When both make sacrifices to God, God only accepts Abel's offerings.
 Angered, Cain kills his brother despite God's warning.
 He is condemned to a lifetime of wandering and fruitless toil.
-The Qur'an narrates a similar story relating to the sons of Adam, although the brothers are not named.
+The Quran narrates a similar story relating to the sons of Adam, although the brothers are not named.

 However, a significant difference between the two versions is that while God speaks to Cain in the Bible, the brother who is accepted by God speaks to the rejected one in the Quran, saying:

 God accepts only from the God-wary.
 Even if you extend your hand toward me to kill me, I will not extend my hand toward you to kill you.
 Indeed, I fear God, the Lord of all the worlds.
 I desire that you earn [the burden of] my sin and your sin, to become one of the inmates of the Fire, and such is the requital of the wrongdoers.

 A conversation between Cain and Abel is attested in one Syriac source, although this version differs significantly from the Quran in that Abel begs his brother not to kill him.
 A conversation between the brothers before the murder is also found in the Targum Neofiti, an Aramaic-language Jewish annotation of the Torah.